 And many more.
 The reality is that some of these behaviors and sentences do not correspond to reality or the best way to approach and bring a solution to a successful conclusion.
 And to be honest, if I have to sell my “title” like this, probably the client won’t need me…

-However, abstracting from this somewhat arrogant behavior, in my opinion of the author about the highly inflated profile of an SA, the book touches on some very interesting points in the life cycle of a solution and to each intends to become a solutions architect or a project manager.
-And although in certain parts the author particularizes the text for RPA solution, as well as the name of the book mentions, in my opinion, most of the book is written generically.
+However, abstracting from this somewhat arrogant behavior, in my opinion, the author’s book touches on some very interesting points in the life cycle of a solution, and to anyone who intends to become a solutions architect or project manager.
+And although, in certain parts, the author particularizes the text for an RPA solution, as the book’s title suggests, in my opinion, most of the book is written generically.
 An Enterprise Integration solution architect or a BI solution architect has to have the same concepts, responsibilities, and skills as an RPA solution architect.

 Even so, for those who want to be responsible for the management and architecture of solutions, it is a pleasant book to read.
 However, be more humble, try to integrate all those involved in the decisions on solutions, and make them part of the project.
 If people have a sense of belonging, they give 100%.